Ryan Seager: Southampton

 Seager made his debut for the club in an FA Cup fourth round tie against Crystal Palace on 24 January 2015, replacing Shane Long in the 72nd minute of a 3–2 home defeat.

 On 29 January 2016, Seager signed for League One side Crewe Alexandra on a one-month youth loan deal.
 He scored his first career goal for Crewe on 16 February in a 2–2 draw at Rochdale, but was badly injured in the same game; the injury was subsequently diagnosed as a ruptured anterior cruciate ligament, and Seager returned to Southampton for rehabilitation.
 In July 2017, he signed a new two-year contract with the club, before completing a season-long loan switch to League One club Milton Keynes Dons.
 Seager scored his first goal for Milton Keynes Dons in a 1–4 home EFL Cup second round defeat to Swansea City.

 On 26 January 2018, Seager was recalled by Southampton and immediately sent out on loan to League Two club Yeovil Town.

 On 14 July 2018, it was announced that Seager had joined Dutch side Telstar on a season-long loan.
 Seager returned to Southampton in January 2019.

 Yeovil Town

 On 29 January 2019, Seager signed for his hometown club Yeovil Town on a free transfer from Southampton.

 After struggling to get first team minutes at Yeovil, on 4 September 2019, Seager joined National League South side Havant & Waterlooville on loan until January 2020.
 On 12 March 2020, Seager joined Southern League Division One South side Frome Town on loan until the end of the 2019–20 season.

 Hungerford Town

 On 9 July 2020, following the expiry of his contract with Yeovil Town, Seager joined National League South club Hungerford Town on a two-year deal.
 Seagar scored 14 goals in just 19 matches for Hungerford before the season was concluded early and declared null and void on 18 February 2021.

 Dorking Wanderers

 On 8 June 2022, Seager joined newly promoted National League side Dorking Wanderers for an undisclosed fee.

+Havant & Waterlooville

+On 7 November 2023, Seager joined National League South side Havant & Waterlooville for an undisclosed fee.
+In an August 2025 Southern Football League Premier South match against Evesham, Seager scored the only goal of the game with a strike from the centre circle, having noticed the opposition goalkeeper off his line.